 Yes, you can.
 You will struggle to make a full-time income, but you can easily earn several hundred pounds per month without too much effort.
 It’s just a case of finding the right survey sites for you.
 If you take a look at my income reports, you can see that I often make over £500 per month.

-There’s no hard and fast rule.
-How much you can earn from surveys depends on plenty of factors, such as how long a survey takes, which company is paying you, and how unique your opinion is.
+The best sites pay in the region of £10 – £15 per hour, but there’s no hard and fast rule.
+How much you can earn from a survey depends on various factors, such as how long the survey takes, which company is paying you, and how unique your opinion is.
 For example, a survey looking for answers from females aged 18-60 won’t pay as much as a survey looking for female engineers aged 30.

-Some sites pay you as little as 10 pence for each surveys, which usually take under a minute.
-At the other end of the scale, I have been invited to online focus groups after a short survey that pay £100 for 2 hours.
+Some sites pay you as little as 10 pence for each survey.
+This might not sound great, but they usually take just a few seconds.
+At the other end of the scale, I have been invited to online focus groups after a short survey that pays £100 for 2 hours.

 The best paid survey sites